outscale/osc-sdk-js/README.md

 Welcome to Outscale SDK for [typescript](https://www.typescriptlang.org/)/[javascript](https://en.wikipedia.org/wiki/JavaScript).

+This SDK is generated to interact with [Outscale API service](https://docs.outscale.com/api) only (based on [openapi description](https://github.com/outscale/osc-api)).

 This SDK provides a TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).

 # How to use this SDK ?